 This is an extensive five-part interview of Baggott by Sebastian Matthews.
 It was conducted over the course of a few months and was published at Fiction Writers Review.

 The National Endowment for the Arts conducted an interview with Baggott before her reading at the Folger Shakespeare Library.
 Here’s the podcast.

-In 2012, Roxane Gay interviewed Baggott at The Rumpus.
+Roxane Gay interviewed Baggott at The Rumpus.